 The Top of the World Observation is located at the World Trade Center 401 E Pratt St. 27th Floor, Baltimore, MD 21202.

 Tip: Make sure you check the website for hours and ticket info.
-Top of the World Observation Level is open Mondays and Thursdays, 10am-6pm; Fridays and Saturdays, 10am-7pm; and Sundays 11am-6pm and is $6.00 for adults.
+Top of the World Observation Level is open Mondays and Thursdays, 10 am-6 pm; Fridays and Saturdays, 10 am-7 pm; and Sundays 11 am-6 pm and is $6.00 for adults.

 Seven Foot Knoll Lighthouse

 The Seven Foot Knoll Lighthouse is located at Pier 5, east of the Inner Harbor.
 It is one of the oldest Chesapeake lighthouses.
-I would suggest you talk a walk to see the FREE TOUR of this cute little lighthouse.
+I would suggest you take a walk to see the FREE TOUR of this cute little lighthouse.

 Power Plant Live